Listen to these stories. Behind them lies an extraordinary insight into the nature of Jewish ethics:

 As a result, Jewish law focuses not only on how much we must give but also on the manner in which we do so.
 Ideally the donor should not know to whom he or she is giving (story 1), nor the recipient know from whom he or she is receiving (story 2).
-The third story exemplifies another principle: “If a poor person does not want to accept tzedakah, we should practice a form of [benign] deception and give it to him under the guise of a loan” (Maimonides, Laws of Gifts to the Poor 7:9).
+The third story exemplifies another principle

 Giving someone a job or making him your partner would not normally be considered charity at all.
 It costs you nothing.
 But this further serves to show that tzedakah does not mean charity.
-It means giving people the means to live a dignified life, and any form of employment is more dignified, within the Jewish value system, than dependence.
+It means giving people the means to live a dignified life, and within the Jewish value system any form of employment is more dignified than dependence.